utwente-db/neogeo/pre-aggregate-mapreduce/README.md

 This command has the following options:

-- **<database.properties>:** specifies the path to a properties file containing the details of your database instance.
+- **database.properties:** specifies the path to a properties file containing the details of your database instance.
 See database.example.properties for an example of this file.
-- **<preaggregate.config.xml>:** specifies the path the PreAggregateConfiguration XML file that specifies the details of the PreAggregate index that should be created.
+- **preaggregate.config.xml:** specifies the path the PreAggregateConfiguration XML file that specifies the details of the PreAggregate index that should be created.
 See preaggregate.config.sample.xml for an example of this file.
-- **<hdfs_job_path>:** specifies the path on your HDFS filesystem where all the data of the index creation will be stored.
+- **hdfs_job_path:** specifies the path on your HDFS filesystem where all the data of the index creation will be stored.
 This directory will be automatically created by the PREPARE utility.
-- **<axis_to_split>:** specifies on which axis the dataset will be split.
+- **axis_to_split:** specifies on which axis the dataset will be split.
 Must be in the form of the index identifier of the example, e.g. 0 or 1 or higher depending on the number of indexes you have specified in the PreAggregate config.
-- **<chunksize>:** specifies the size of each chunk.
+- **chunksize:** specifies the size of each chunk.
 A lower value will result in more chunks.

 After successfull completion of this phase the full dataset will be loaded onto the HDFS filesystem into *n* chunks and be ready for processing.